 People are often told to use a concealer that's a bit lighter than their foundation, but Jeannie Vincent says that's a myth that can lead to the "dreaded blotch effect."
 To find the right shade and "ensure the closest match" to your skin tone, she says, "be sure to test the product in as close to daylight as possible...The concealer should basically disappear into your skin."

 When you're using concealer without foundation, it can be tempting to pick the strongest one out there—but Vincent says to go for, at most, a medium-full coverage option.
 "A full AF concealer will look straight up weird—unnatural—when paired alongside bare skin," she says.
 "Go for something a little less paint-like, a little more hydrating and buildable."

 Remember, coverage levels vary by formula, not by type of concealer.
-But when choosing between a stick, wand, or palette, Vincent offers this nugget of wisdom: “A general rule of thumb is that stick or solid concealers will be a little drier and stick better to spots, and liquid concealers will be a little creamier with less coverage.”
-She really likes Hynt Beauty’s Duet Perfecting Concealer ($24), and Urban Decay’s Stay Naked Correcting Concealer ($29).
+But when choosing between a stick, wand, or palette, Vincent offers this nugget of wisdom: "Generally, stick or solid concealers will be a little drier and stick better to spots, and liquid concealers will be a little creamier with less coverage."
+She really likes Hynt Beauty's Duet Perfecting Concealer ($24), and Urban Decay's Stay Naked Correcting Concealer ($29).

 4. Apply as needed

 Less is more when you're spot-concealing sans foundation.
 "Use your ring fingers to tap concealer on under the eye," recommends Vincent.
 "A brush can be used, but the warmth of your finger will be better at melting the product into your skin, creating a more imperceptible coverage."

 If we'll pry your brush from your cold, dead hands, Vincent advises using one that's pencil-tip thin.
 "Still tap a small amount of product on, and be sure to not drag it around or move it with the brush," she says.